This article is part 2 in a series examining the origins of public education in the United States.

 While Mann is often described correctly as one of the founders of public education in the United States, the full story is slightly more complex.
 Prior to Mann, Massachusetts did have some government intervention in education, including some “common schools” with roots in the early 17th century Puritan Bible colony.
 That history is well documented.

-But regardless of what Mann might tell the conservative public at the time, what existed prior was completely different from what Mann introduced.
+But regardless of what Mann might have told the conservative public at the time, what existed prior was completely different from what Mann introduced.

 The commonwealth’s first education laws—in fact the first education laws in all of North America—included the “Old Deluder Satan Act” of the 1640s.
 The text of the legislation reveals a great deal about the mindset of that era.